agosztolai/geometric_clustering/README.md

-# Multiscale Ollivier-Ricci curvature and clustering
+# Dynamical Ollivier-Ricci curvature and clustering

-This python package computes the edge multiscale Ollivier-Ricci curvature using diffusion on graphs, and uses it cluster the graph.
+This package computes the dynamic Ollivier-Ricci based on Markov diffusion processes for edges of a graph, and uses it cluster the graph.

 ## Installation